Oh No It's Selwyn Froggitt: Filming and transmission

 experience as a comedian at Butlin's for the holiday camp setting.
-Plater was not involved with this fourth series and Robert Keegan, who had played Maurice, considered the removal of the supporting cast a potential mistake "as I think viewers of situation comedy like to get to know lots of characters".
+Plater was not involved with this fourth series.
+Robert Keegan, who had played Maurice, considered the removal of the supporting cast a potential mistake "as I think viewers of situation comedy like to get to know lots of characters".
 A proposed fifth series was not produced after disappointing audience reactions.
 Maynard confirmed the series had finished in May 1980, telling the media "if you keep on with the same character all the time, people won't accept you as anything else.
 If I do [play Selwyn again], it will be when people have begun to forget about him."